lukas-krecan/ShedLock/README.md

 ShedLock supports two modes of Spring integration.

 #### TaskScheduler proxy
 By default ShedLock creates AOP proxy around Spring `TaskScheduler`.
-If you do not specify your task scheduler, default one is created for you.
+If you do not specify your task scheduler, a default one is created for you.
 If you have special needs, just create a bean implementing `TaskScheduler` interface and it will get wrapped into AOP proxy automatically.